openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 A Client makes a Credential Request to the Credential Endpoint by sending the following parameters in the entity-body of an HTTP POST request using the `application/json` media type.

 * `credential_identifier`: REQUIRED when an Authorization Details of type `openid_credential` was returned from the Token Response.
 It MUST NOT be used otherwise.
 A string that identifies a Credential Dataset that is requested for issuance.
 When this parameter is used, the `credential_configuration_id` MUST NOT be present.
-* `credential_configuration_id`: REQUIRED if an `authorization_details` parameter of type `openid_credential` was not returned from the Token Response.
+* `credential_configuration_id`: REQUIRED if a `credential_identifiers` parameter was not returned from the Token Response as part of the `authorization_details` parameter.
 It MUST NOT be used otherwise.
 String that uniquely identifies one of the keys in the name/value pairs stored in the `credential_configurations_supported` Credential Issuer metadata.
 The corresponding object in the `credential_configurations_supported` map MUST contain one of the value(s) used in the `scope` parameter in the Authorization Request.
 When this parameter is used, the `credential_identifier` MUST NOT be present.
 * `proof`: OPTIONAL.
 Object providing a single proof of possession of the cryptographic key material to which the issued Credential instance will be bound to. `proof` parameter MUST NOT be present if `proofs` parameter is used.
 The `proof` object MUST contain the following:
     * `proof_type`: REQUIRED.
 String specifying the key proof type.
 The value set for this parameter determines the additional parameters in the key proof object and their corresponding processing rules.
 The key proof types outlined in this specification are detailed in (#proof-types).
 * `proofs`: OPTIONAL.
 Object providing one or more proof of possessions of the cryptographic key material to which the issued Credential instances will be bound to.
 The `proofs` parameter MUST NOT be present if `proof` parameter is used. `proofs` object contains exactly one parameter named as the proof type in (#proof-types), the value set for this parameter is an array containing parameters as defined by the corresponding proof type.